How many of the above brands do you recognize?

 Factor transitioned to bikes in 2009 and in 2013 introduced its first production road bike, the Vis Vires.
 The Vis Vires had a stunning aero frame that ignored the UCI rulebook and turned heads with a “Twin Vane” split down tube and a split “Dual Bayonet” fork.
 The looks were divisive, but the innovative design, speed, and stiffness wowed journalists and enthusiasts.

 To design its next generation of bikes, Factor engineers worked closely with many pro riders including David Miller and Tour de France green jersey winner, Baden Cooke.
 Cooke has since become the owner of Factor.
-The story goes that Cooke took the Vis Vires out for a test ride and was so impressed with the performance that he quickly decided to purchase Factor Bikes from bf1systems along with Vis Vires engineer Rob Gitelis.
+The story goes that Cooke took the Vis Vires out for a test ride and was so impressed with the performance that he decided to purchase Factor Bikes from bf1systems along with Vis Vires engineer Rob Gitelis.

 The EWS winning Meta AM 29 enduro bike.